kylesomers/aws-lambda-zombie-workshop/NEW/1_Cognito/README.md

 1. In the AWS Management Console, in the AWS Services search bar, type `cognito` and then select **Cognito** from the drop down.

-2. Choose **+Manage your User Pools**
+2. Choose **Manage your User Pools**

-3. In the Cognito User Pools console, select the blue **Create your User Pool** button in the upper right corner.
+3. In the Cognito User Pools console, select the blue **Create a User Pool** button in the upper right corner.

-4. In the Pool Name text box, name your user pool `YOUR_CLOUDFORMATION_STACK_NAME-userpool`.
+4. In the Pool Name text box, name your user pool `[YOUR CLOUDFORMATION STACK NAME]-userpool`.
 For example, if you left your CloudFormation stack as the default name of "zombiestack" earlier, then your user pool name would be "zombiestack-userpool".
 After naming your User Pool, click **Step through Settings** to continue with manual setup.

    ![CognitoUserPool-NameStep](images/CognitoUserPool-NameStep.png)

 5. On the attributes page, select the **Required** checkbox for the following attributes: `email, name, phone number`.
-Make sure that all three are selected before continuing.
+Make sure that these are the only attributes you select.
+The application for the this workshop is designed to only work with the above three attributes at this time.
+Make sure not to select additional options.

-  > Cognito User Pools allows you to define attributes that you'd like to associate with users of your application.
+> Note: Cognito User Pools allows you to define attributes that you'd like to associate with users of your application.
 These represent values that your users will provide when they sign up for your app.
 They are available to your application as a part of the session data provided to your client apps when users authenticate with Cognito.

 6. Click the link **Add custom attribute**.
 Type a **Name** of `slackuser` exactly as typed here and leave the rest of the fields as is.
 Then click **Add another attribute** and add another custom attribute named `slackteamdomain`, leaving the rest of the fields as is.
 Finally, add a 3rd custom attribute by clicking **Add another attribute** and type `camp` as the name, leaving the rest of the fields as is.
 Click **Next Step**.